ehneilsen/rtn-012/index.rst

 2. Survey progress: the difference between the number of already completed exposures (at each pointing, in each band) and the number desired (for the current time).
 3. The difference between the predicted point source :math:`5\sigma` limiting magnitude (at each pointing, in each band) and the :math:`5\sigma` in dark time on the meridian (for that pointing and band).

-The third feature in this list is a measure of the expected data quality: the faintness of objects whose brightnesses can be measured to a reference precesion.
+The third feature in this list is a measure of the expected data quality: the faintness of objects whose brightnesses can be measured to a reference precision.
 There are two dominant factors that influence the limiting magnitude: the point spread function (the sharpness of the image), and the noise in the image.
 The dominant factor in the noise relevant to objects near the magnitude limit is from statistical uncertainty in the light that covers the same pixels as the image of the object, but is not from the object being measured.
 For isolated point sources, this is from "sky brightness", diffuse light that covers the entire image.
-Estimation of the sky brightness is therefore essenital for the predicting the limiting magnitude, which is required to calculate the reward function, and therefor for selection of exposures by the scheduler.
+Estimation of the sky brightness is therefore essential for the predicting the limiting magnitude, which is required to calculate the reward function, and therefor for selection of exposures by the scheduler.

 Sky brightness arises from a variety of sources, including:

-* airglow, light emmitted by the Earth's upper atmosphere from a variety of causes, including recombination of atoms photoionized by the Sun;
+* airglow, light emitted by the Earth's upper atmosphere from a variety of causes, including recombination of atoms photo-ionized by the Sun;
 * twilight, sunlight scattered by the Earth's atmosphere when the Sun is just under the horizon;
 * starlight and moonlight scattered by the Earth's atmosphere;
 * Zodiacal light, sunlight scattered by dust in the plane of our solar system; and
-* light polution, light from terrestrial sources scattered by the Earth's atmosphere.
+* light pollution, light from terrestrial sources scattered by the Earth's atmosphere.

-Krisciunas and Schaefer (1991) FIXME describe a simple model for estimating using a highly simplified model: airglow from a thin spherical shell in the atmosphere, and single scattering of moonlight in the atmosphere.
+:cite:`1991PASP..103.1033K`  describe a simple model for estimating using a highly simplified model: airglow from a thin spherical shell in the atmosphere, and single scattering of moonlight in the atmosphere.
 The Dark Energy Survey (DES) scheduler used a refinement of this model, plus a rough model for twilight, to estimate the sky brightness to between 0.2 and 0.3 :math:`\frac{\textrm{mag}}{\textrm{asec}^2}`, depending on the band, for dark and moony skies outside of twilight.
 (Bluer bands had lower residuals.)
-ESO's skycalc_ software improves on this model in several ways, estimating the full spectral energy distribution of the sky brightness using physical models for atmospheric processes that result in airglaw, multiple scattering of starlight and moonlight, and a model for Zodiacal light.
+ESO's skycalc_ software improves on this model in several ways, estimating the full spectral energy distribution of the sky brightness using physical models for atmospheric processes that result in airglow, multiple scattering of starlight and moonlight, and a model for Zodiacal light.
-These improvements result in a model that estimates the sky brightness with residuals of 0.2 :math:`\frac{\textrm{mag}}{\textrm{asec}^2}`  across all bands FIXME 2013A%26A...560A..91J.
+These improvements result in a model that estimates the sky brightness with residuals of 0.2 :math:`\frac{\textrm{mag}}{\textrm{asec}^2}`  across all bands (:cite:`2013A&A...560A..91J`).

 :numref:`fig-healpix-map` shows examples of sky brightness maps calculated by skycalc_, for times when the moon is down (so the sky brightness is dominated by airglow), and when the moon is near full and above the horizon (so scattered moonlight is a major contributor to sky brightness).
 In both cases, the sky brightness varies smoothly.
-The sharpent variation occurrs where the sky is brightest: near the moon, and just above the maximum airmass: locations on the sky the scheduler will avoid anyway.
+The sharpest variation occurs where the sky is brightest: near the moon, and just above the maximum airmass: locations on the sky the scheduler will avoid anyway.

 .. _label: fig-healpix-map
 .. figure:: /_static/healpix_map.png